Create a Survey in less than 60 seconds!

 Augmented reality provides a fresh look and virtual feel to the consumers for the products and services.
 This, in a way, upgrades the buyer’s confidence in making buying decisions and improves customer experience and customer satisfaction.

-(b) 61 per cent of the shoppers prefer the retailers who provide AR experience
+(b) 61 percent of the shoppers prefer retailers who provide AR experience

 A consumer gets more inclined to make a particular purchase when he is confident about the product.
 This confidence gets more strong when sellers enable them with augmented reality technology.
-AR allows the consumers to have a virtual preview of the product in their real surrounding.
-Thus, leading to minimized returns and minimal wasted logistics costs.
+AR allows consumers to have a virtual preview of the product in their real surroundings.
+Thus leading to minimized returns and minimal wasted logistics costs.

-AR is redefining the way the buyers and sellers will behave in the future retail market.
-This means there will be significant use of augmented reality by the retailers to direct consumer traffic and conclude sales.
+AR redefines how buyers and sellers will behave in the future retail market.
+This means there will be significant use of augmented reality by retailers to direct consumer traffic and conclude sales.

 AR compensates for the touch-and-feel experience offline shopping offers to customers.
 It elevates the shopping experience one step further by providing the actual feel of the virtual product in their personal space.

-2021 was the year when the fear of pandemic forced people to refrain from physical shopping.
-As a result, more and number of people shifted to AR driven online shopping.
+2023 was the year when more number of people shifted to AR-driven online shopping.
 And today, the scenario is such that people refrain from shifting their AR experience.

-The year 2020 saw a remarkable use of AR by 32% of consumers while shopping.
-AR thus presents a unique opportunity to enhance customer experience and focus on the consumers at multiple selling points of the product.
+it was noted that there is a remarkable use of AR by 32% of consumers while shopping.
+AR thus presents a unique opportunity to improve customer experience and focus on the consumers at multiple selling points of the product.

-2020 recorded that 83.1 million consumers in the US used AR monthly.
-This makes AR a significant tactic to use across all points of marketing and sale product engagement.
+According to a study by 2023, 90 million consumers in the US used AR monthly.
+This makes AR a significant tactic to use across all points of marketing and sales product engagement.

-AR has soon made its way into the heart, mind and personal space of prospective buyers.
+AR has soon made its way into the hearts, minds, and personal space of prospective buyers.
 People belonging to the age group of 16 to 44 years are aware of the applications and benefits of AR.

 As discussed above, AR does enhance the customer experience to a great extent at each point of contact.
 Therefore, it improves the overall conversion rate of prospects into buyers by 40 percent.